BM, The Juilliard School

 Share with us some of your professional accomplishments.

 As a young bassoonist, my dedication and passion for music helped get me into some incredible music schools, such as the Juilliard School of Music and the Conservatoire National Superieur de Musique de Paris.
-During these formative years I studied chamber music with pianists Andre Previn and Peter Serkin, flutist Ransom Wilson and oboist Neil Black, and performed major orchestral works under the baton of such esteemed conductors as Pierre Boulez, Seiji Ozawa and Robert Spano.
+During these formative years, I studied chamber music with pianists Andre Previn and Peter Serkin, flutist Ransom Wilson and oboist Neil Black, and performed major orchestral works under the baton of such esteemed conductors as Pierre Boulez, Seiji Ozawa and Robert Spano.
 As a professional musician, I held principal bassoon positions in a number of orchestras.
 The most notable are the Charleston Symphony Orchestra and Savannah Philharmonic.
-In 2006 I founded the nonprofit organization Chamber Music Charleston.
-Chamber Music Charleston is now celebrating its 10th Anniversary Season with over 65 performances, including a return to Weill Recital Hall of Carnegie Hall in May, 2017.
+In 2006, I founded the nonprofit organization Chamber Music Charleston.
+Chamber Music Charleston is now celebrating its tenth anniversary Season with more than 65 performances, including a return to Weill Recital Hall of Carnegie Hall in May 2017.

 What excites you about Luzerne Music Center?